kampersanda/consistent_weighted_sampling/README.md

 ```

 The library uses C++17, so please install g++ 7.0 (or greater) or clang 4.0 (or greater).
-Also, CMake 2.8 (or greater) has to be installed to compile the software.
+CMake 2.8 (or greater) has to be installed to compile the software.
+OpenMP is also used.

 ## Input vector file formats supported